dlang/DIPs/DIPs/1NNN-PJB.md

 ## Abstract

-Ignoring the return value of a function is a common programming mistake, especially when it comes to functions that use their return values to signal errors.
-While exceptions allow a function to signal errors that cannot be ignored, using them has costs that programmers are not always able or willing to pay.
-For those use-cases where exceptions are not a good fit, this DIP proposes a new attribute, `@nodiscard`, that allows the programmer to make ignoring the return value of a function into a compile-time error.
+This DIP proposes a new attribute, `@nodiscard`, that allows the programmer to make ignoring a function's return value into a compile-time error.
+It can be used to implement alternative error-handling mechanisms for code that cannot use exceptions, and to prevent bugs when interfacing with external functions that report errors via their return values.

 ## Contents
 * [Rationale](#rationale)